Government introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2025-26.

 The new regulations will build on the foundations set by Heat Trust’s existing consumer protection standards but will also go further, for example by covering pricing.
 They will also contain mandatory minimum technical standards for heat networks.

 Ofgem will be the regulator for heat networks across the whole of Great Britain (England, Wales and Scotland).
-The statutory consumer advocacy bodies will be Citizens Advice (for England and Wales) and Consumer Scotland (for Scotland), with all domestic and micro-business GB heat network consumers having right of recourse to the Energy Ombudsman.
+The statutory consumer advocacy bodies will be Citizens Advice (for England and Wales) and Consumer Scotland (for Scotland), with GB heat network consumers having right of recourse to the Energy Ombudsman.

 Government will have powers to designate areas as ‘heat network zones’ where heat networks are expected to be the lowest cost solution for decarbonising heat.
 Certain buildings within zones may be required to connect to heat networks within a specified timeframe.
 This supports government’s target of supplying 20% of homes through heat networks by 2050.